patupar/sofia-lez-counterfactual/docs/research_log.md

 Pairs passing post_2025_oct_mar: 212
 Pairs passing all criteria: 77
 ```
 Final stable panel contains 77 sensor-location pairs -> corresponds to 18.2% of the original candidates.
 These pairs do not necessarily provide uninterrupted observations throughout the study period.
 Rather, each pair meets three separate completeness criteria: at least 60% across the pooled pre-intervention period from 2018 to 2024, at least 60% during January–March 2025, and at least 60% during October 2025–March 2026.
+As model training will be restricted to the heating months, their pre-intervention heating-month coverage was also inspected.
+Mean completeness was 72.4% and median completeness was 69.5%.
+Of the 77 pairs, 71 met the 60% threshold and all met at least 50%, corresponding to a minimum of 655 valid sensor-days -> decision: existing panel will therefore be retained.

 Before model construction their spatial distribution will assessed, to inform, if necessary changes in the methodology and/or interpretation later on.